idhamzaki98-source/Privacy-Policy/README.md

 # Privacy-Policy
 Your privacy is important to us.
-The information provided will be used to contact you regarding your property enquiry, valuation, or potential sale.
+The information provided will be used to contact you regarding your property enquiry, valuation, or provide relevant property-related services.
 By submitting this form, you consent to being contacted using the details provided.
 Your information will not be sold to third parties.